niclim/TowerDefense/README.md

  - damage amplifier
  - bounce to next monster
  - freeze
- * do some balancing (towers are definitely not balanced lol.)
+ * do some balancing (towers and levels are definitely not balanced lol.)

 ### TODO later
 * Add range displays for towers during placement and when clicked